ProvarTesting/provardx-cli/messages/sf.provar.config.generate.md

 # description

-More information about a command.
-Don't repeat the summary.

-# flags.name.summary

-Description of a flag.

-# flags.name.description

-More information about a flag.
-Don't repeat the summary.
+Generate a boilerplate property file.

 # examples

+- Generates the bpiler plate properties.json at the given path :

-- <%= config.bin %> <%= command.id %>
+  <%= config.bin %> <%= command.id %> --properties-file 'propertiesFile path'

 # flags.properties-file.summary

-Provardx-properties file in json format.
+Provardx-properties file path.

+# flags.no-prompt.summary

+Don't prompt to confirm overwriting of the properties file if it already exists and overwrite it by default.

 # error.INVALID_PATH